Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Chain Devil.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/medium
 - monster/type/fiend/devil
-statblock: inline
+aliases: ["Chain Devil"]
 ---
 # Chain Devil
 *Source: Monster Manual p.
-72, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus*
+72. Available in the SRD.*

 This ominous fiend wears chains like a shroud.
 Driving lesser creatures before it with its fearsome gaze, a chain devil animates the chains that cover its body as well as inanimate chains nearby, which sprout hooks, blades, and spikes to eviscerate enemies.